Here’s an important question. What do you think is your company’s most valuable asset?

 - Spot trends and monitor changes

-It’s not unusual for brokers to be operating on the back foot, reacting to changes in the market after the event.
+It’s not unusual for advisers to be operating on the back foot, reacting to changes in the market after the event.

 Data management allows you to spot changing customer needs as they happen so you can respond quickly.